Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The same principle applies to iron.
 Ferrous sulfate (FeSO₄), the standard form in many iron supplements, generates free Fe²⁺ ions that trigger local oxidative stress in the intestinal mucosa.
 The result: nausea, constipation, abdominal pain, and ultimately poor compliance.
 Iron bisglycinate is a stable chelated complex.
 It uses the same transport pathways as amino acids, bypasses classic inhibition mechanisms (phytates and polyphenols, plant compounds that trap minerals and reduce their absorption), and demonstrates markedly superior digestive tolerability (PubMed).
 A clinical trial in infants with iron-deficiency anemia measured bioavailability of 90.9% for iron bisglycinate versus 26.7% for ferrous sulfate (PubMed).

 Folic acid is the synthetic form of folate.
 It is ubiquitous in supplements and fortified foods.
-But folic acid is not folate.
-It is a precursor that must be converted into 5-methyltetrahydrofolate (5-MTHF), the biologically active form, by an enzyme called MTHFR (methylenetetrahydrofolate reductase).
+But folic acid is not folate: it is a precursor that must be converted into 5-methyltetrahydrofolate (5-MTHF), the biologically active form, by an enzyme called MTHFR (methylenetetrahydrofolate reductase).

 Cyanocobalamin and methylcobalamin: same vitamin, different fate